- Barack Obama Once Holidayed At The Same Countryside Resort In Which Anushka & Virat Married!

 - Sasha Obama Turns 14: Her Cutest Pics Which Shows She Is A Daddy's Girl

 - Watch President Barack Obama's April Fool Joke, Does Frank Underwood's (HoC) Impression

 - President Obama Reads Mean Tweets, Michelle Dances on The Ellen Show!

 US President Barack Obama has hosted a private screening of historical drama film 'Selma' at the White House.
 The screening was attended by film's star cast including Oprah Winfrey, David Oyelowo, Carmen Ejogo, Tim Roth besides rapper Common and director Ava DuVernay.

-category at the 87th Academy Awards, to be held on February
+He is currently a leader of the Student Non Violent Coordinating Committee.
+'Selma' has also been nominated in the best picture category at the 87th Academy Awards, to be held on February 22.

 The biopic tells the back story of King's 1965 civil rights march in Alabama from Selma to Montgomery.
 The film will also be watched by Common, who collaborated with John Legend on the song 'Glory', which earned a best original song) Oscar.
 John legend won the Best Original Score award at the Golden Globes a few days back.